Blazemeter/taurus/site/dat/docs/JMeter.md

 ## JMeter Properties and Variables
 There are two places to specify JMeter properties: global at module-level and local at scenario-level.
 Scenario properties are merged into global properties and resulting set comes as input for JMeter, see corresponding `.properties` file in artifacts.
 You may also specify system properties for JMeter in system-properties section.
-They comes as system.properties file in artifacts.
+They come as system.properties file in artifacts.

 Global properties are set like this: